Badavara Bandhu: Plot

-Meanwhile, Nagappa and Badri decides to conduct the marriage of Gopi and Susheela.
+Meanwhile, Nagappa and Badrinath decides to conduct the marriage of Gopi and Susheela.
 They soon dìscovers that Susheela and Ranga are in love with each other.
-When he refuses to forget her, Badri plots against him.
+When he refuses to forget her, Badrinath plots against him.
 However, the plan fails and a fake godman is exposed by Ranga further elevating his position among the workers and customers.
-The cold war between Badri and Ranga reaches its peak when the latter spearheads a Satyagraha against Badri for refusing to raise the salary of workers.
+The cold war between Badrinath and Ranga reaches its peak when the latter spearheads a satyagraha against Badri for refusing to raise the salary of workers.
 Nagappa asks Badri to give some money to Ranga's father so as to make him convince Ranga to leave the city.
-At this juncture Badri discovers that Ranga was his long lost son after meeting Ranga's father.
+At this juncture Badrinath discovers that Ranga was his long lost son after meeting Ranga's father.
 He has a change of heart and goes in search of him.

 Gopi who is infuriated by the turn of events kidnaps Ranga's father and threatens to kill him unless Ranga signs the necessary documents to quit his job and leave the city.
 However, Ranga manages to overpower the goons hired by Gopi and rescue his father.
 Gopi decides to kill him but is stopped by Badri at the last moment who unburdens the truth.
 The family unites and Ranga and Gopi embrace each other.
-Later, Badri declares to raise the wages of the workers who in turn praises Ranga.
+Later, Badrinath declares to raise the wages of the workers who in turn praise Ranga.